tl-its-umich-edu/my-learning-analytics/README.md

     username: root
     password: root
     ```
 1. As you are now logged in as `root`, there are no courses listed.
-Navigate to http://localhost:5001/courses/231768 or http://localhost:5001/courses/430174 to view a sample course as a superuser.
 1. To get to the Django admin panel, click on the Avator in the top right, then click `Admin`, or go here: http://localhost:5001/admin.

 #### Logging in as a student